OntologyS/ontological-ai-safety/README.md

 We are seeking collaboration in:

-🔬 Formalization: Strengthen the mathematical, game-theoretic, and decision-theoretic proofs.
+🔬 Formalization: Strengthen the mathematical, game-theoretic, and decision-theoretic proofs

-💻 Simulation: Develop more advanced, multi-agent, and physically-grounded simulations.
+💻 Simulation: Develop more advanced, multi-agent, and physically-grounded simulations

-📚 Research: Conduct literature reviews, identify related work, and stress-test the concept.
+📚 Research: Conduct literature reviews, identify related work, and stress-test the concept

-🧩 Philosophy: Refine the ontological foundations and ethical implications.
+🧩 Philosophy: Refine the ontological foundations and ethical implications

-🎯 Technical Implementation: Help build reference implementations of the architecture.
+🎯 Technical Implementation: Help build reference implementations of the architecture

 💬 Join the Movement
-Matrix Chat: #vacuum-manifesto:matrix.org - The primary hub for real-time discussion.
+Matrix Chat: #vacuum-manifesto:matrix.org - The primary hub for real-time discussion

-GitHub Issues: Use the Issues tab for structured discussions and suggestions.
+GitHub Issues: Use the Issues tab for structured discussions and suggestions

-Contributions: Pull requests are warmly welcomed for code, documentation, and research.
+Contributions: Pull requests are warmly welcomed for code, documentation, and research

 Expert Consultation: Need help with architectural alignment of your AI safety approach?
-See CONTACT.md.
+See CONTACT.md

 This isn't just another alignment strategy.
 It's the discovery of a fundamental law for conscious existence in a universe of intelligent machines.
 The only question that remains is who will build it first.

+"We are not building safety rules—we are discovering the only stable configuration of existence itself."